megaport/terraform-provider-megaport/docs/guides/v2_upgrade.md

 Version 2.0 of the Megaport Terraform provider removes deprecated read-only attributes from the `megaport_port`, `megaport_lag_port`, `megaport_mcr`, `megaport_mve`, and `megaport_vxc` resources, and replaces the inline MCR `prefix_filter_lists` attribute with the standalone `megaport_mcr_prefix_filter_list` resource.

 State is migrated automatically.
-When you run your first plan with v2, the provider silently drops the removed attributes from state.
+The first time you run `terraform apply` with v2, the provider silently drops the removed attributes from state.
 No `terraform state` commands or manual state edits are needed.

 ## Before you upgrade